 In order to compute the magic polynomial, we need to refine the above face count.
 Let us say that a face has type $(i,j)$ if it has $i$ vertices on the boundary and $j$ vertices in the interior.
 Of the $3m+3$ edges, $3$ edges have type $(2,0)$, $e$ edges have type $(1,1)$, and the remaining $3m-e$ edges have type $(0,2)$.
 Of the $2m+1$ $2$-faces, three have type $(2,1)$.
 To count the number of faces of type $(1,2)$, observe that each face of type $(1,2)$ or $(2,1)$ contains exactly two edges of type $(1,1)$ and, conversely, each edge of type $(1,1)$ belongs to exactly two faces of type $(1,2)$ or $(2,1)$.
 Thus the total number of faces of types $(1,2)$ or $(2,1)$ is the same as the number of type $(1,1)$ edges, that is, $e$.
 Since the number of type $(2,1)$ faces is $3$, there are $e-3$ faces of type $(1,2)$.
 Finally, the remaining $2m+1-e$ faces must have type $(0,3)$.
 Therefore the magic polynomial associated to $L$ is

-A closer look at the face-counting argument above also implies the following statement. \begin{lemma} The parameters $e$ and $m$ above satisfy $e\leq \min(2m+1, 3m)$.
-Furthermore, $e=3m$ is only possible when $e=3$ and $m=1$. \end{lemma} Indeed, as observed above, $3m-e$ is the number of edges of type $(0,2)$, and $2m+1-e$ is the number of faces of type $(0,3)$.
-The number of edges of type $(0,2)$ can be zero only if there is one vertex in the interior of $L$, in which case we have $e=3$.
+A closer look at the face-counting argument above also implies the following statement. \begin{lemma} The parameters $m$ and $e$ above satisfy $m\geq 1$ and $0<e\leq 2m+1$. \end{lemma} Indeed, $2m+1-e$ is the number of faces of type $(0,3)$ and there is at least one edge of type $(1,1)$ and at least one vertex added in the interior.

 By (\ref{eq:2dmagic}) we have

 By Theorem~\ref{thm:TLrec}, the polynomials $T^L_n(x)$ satisfy the initial conditions $T^L_0(x)=1$, $T^L_1(x)=x$, $T^L_2(x)=x^2$ and the recurrence